macbuse/macbuse.github.io/MAT402/index.md

 # Mat 402

-This page is a repo for exchanges in the TD group  MAT2 (lun 15h15-16h45, mar 13h30-15h).
-We will be meeting in **Discord** et on va parler (un peu) en
+- This page is a repo for exchanges in the TD group  MAT2 (lun 15h15-16h45, mar 13h30-15h).
-    [TeX](https://macbuse.github.io/LATEX/).
+-  We will be meeting in **Discord** et on va parler (un peu) en [TeX](https://macbuse.github.io/LATEX/).
+- After each seance I'll post exos avec indications on this page.
+Normally there will be corrections for all the execises like [last year](../2019_MAT402).